6 No Added Sugar Drinks That Are Perfect If You're Sick of WaterDec 2, 2020

 6. Sports Drinks

 Sports drinks are designed to help replenish electrolytes and support hydration during intense exercise, but many of them contain lots of added sugar.
-A new generation of sports drinks, like Openfit Fuel, have flipped the sugar-heavy formula by adding sweetness with stevia, or other no-calorie sweeteners.
+A new generation of sports drinks have flipped the sugar-heavy formula by adding sweetness with stevia, or other no-calorie sweeteners.

 Don’t Be Fooled by Juice

 What’s more, many juice drinks are loaded with extra sugar.
 “Whole fruits have naturally occurring sugar, but many ‘juice’ drinks add sugar or have very little real fruit in them,” says Giancoli.

 What About Alcohol?